perwin/imfit/docs/imfit_tutorial.md

 When it's done, you will have *seven* output text files, named mcmc\_ic3478r.1.txt, mcmc\_ic3478r.2.txt, etc., one for each of the individual chains.
-(By default, the total number of chains is = the number of free parameters in the model.)
+(By default, the total number of chains is equal to the number of free parameters in the model.)
 Each is similar to the bootstrap-resampling output file in format, with one column for each parameter in the model (plus some extra bookkeeping columns that you can ignore unless you're